codemaster-vansh/test-calculator-app/README.md

 This application is automatically deployed via GitHub Pages from the main branch.

 ## Usage
-To use the calculator, simply enter numbers into the input fields and select the desired arithmetic operation.
-The result will be displayed immediately.
-You can perform multiple calculations without refreshing the page.
+To use the application, simply open the deployed URL or the local version in your web browser.
+Enter numbers in the input fields and select the desired operation (add, subtract, multiply, divide) by clicking the corresponding button.
+The result will be displayed immediately below the input fields.

 ## Technical Details